-Volunteering has a lot of upsides and few downsides to it.
-It is a great way to meet new people when moving to a new town, or just finally getting out and about after living in it for some time, and the people you meet are generally pretty cool.
+Volunteering has a lot of upsides and a few downsides.
+It is a great way to meet new people when moving to a new town, or when finally getting out and about after living in it for some time, and the people you meet there are generally pretty cool.
 If you are looking for an opportunity to get out and volunteer your time for a good cause, there are options here in Tokyo.

-In Japan there is up to 8 million tons of food loss in Japan every year, while one in six live below the poverty line.
-As the only registered food bank in Japan, since 2002 Second Harvest Japan have been turning ‘mottanai’ (waste) into ‘arigatou’ (thanks) by redistributing food waste from supermarkets such as dented tins and excess inventory.
+In Japan, there are up to 8 million tons of food loss every year, while one in six people lives below the poverty line.
+As the only registered food bank in Japan, since 2002, Second Harvest Japan has been turning ‘mottanai’ (waste) into ‘arigatou’ (thanks) by redistributing food waste from supermarkets such as dented tins and excess inventory.

-Their primary focus is on poverty and disaster relief through distribution of food and essential supplies to welfare agencies, orphanages, shelters, the homeless, and others in need.
-Volunteers generally serve 2.5 hour shifts in one of Second Harvest’s numerous operations, including food pick-up and delivery, food preparation, packaging of food for distribution, food drives, food distribution, and various office activities.
+Their primary focus is on poverty and disaster relief through the distribution of food and essential supplies to welfare agencies, orphanages, shelters, the homeless, and others in need.
+Volunteers generally serve 2.5-hour shifts in one of Second Harvest’s numerous operations, including food pick-up and delivery, food preparation, packaging of food for distribution, food drives, food distribution, and various office activities.

-As an independent and advocacy NGO (non-governmental organization) dedicated to conservation of ecosystem and biological diversity, the Nature Conservation Society of Japan have been around for 60 years.
-Nature conservation through recommendation, campaign and advocacy is their core aim, which takes the guise of various projects, from field trips to connect with nature, conservation research and environmental publications.
+As an independent and advocacy NGO (non-governmental organization) dedicated to the conservation of ecosystems and biological diversity, the Nature Conservation Society of Japan has been around for 60 years.
+Nature conservation through recommendation, campaign, and advocacy is their core aim, which takes the guise of various projects, from field trips to connect with nature, conservation research, and environmental publications.

-The Tokyo branch of perhaps the world’s most famous NGO has two bilingual factions.
+The Tokyo branch of perhaps the world’s most famous NGO has two bilingual factions in Tokyo.
 AITEN (Amnesty International Tokyo English Network) is the largest and holds a monthly open meeting for education and letter-writing.
-During the year they organize a table at several of the international school festivals and similar events in the Tokyo area as well as live music fund-raising events of their own.
+During the year, they organize a table at several of the international school festivals and similar events in the Tokyo area as well as live music fundraising events of their own.

-The second group meets monthly for letter-signing of their Action File (India and Vietnam), and of their anti-death penalty campaign for Vietnam.
-It also includes letter writing for Japan’s minister of justice asking for abolishment of death penalty in Japan.
+The second group meets monthly for letter-signing of their Action File (India and Vietnam), and anti-death penalty campaign for Vietnam.
+It also includes letter writing to Japan’s minister of justice asking for the abolishment of the death penalty in Japan.

 Run for the Cure Foundation is a registered NPO with the Tokyo Metropolitan Government since 2004 with the mission to eradicate breast cancer in Japan as a life-threatening disease through education, timely screening, and treatment.
-Through their activities, the Foundation develops and executes community outreach programs and education initiatives; organizes programs to help increase quality of life of breast cancer patients and survivors; funds mammograms; and donates funds to other organizations.
+Through their activities, the Foundation develops and executes community outreach programs and education initiatives; organizes programs to help increase the quality of life of breast cancer patients and survivors, fund mammograms, and donates funds to other organizations.

-Tokyo Voluntary Action Center (TVAC), founded in 1981, is a non-profit organization which was set up under the mission of promoting volunteerism in Tokyo Metropolitan area.
-They develop volunteer programs in schools, companies, and a range of various communities in cooperation with local volunteer centers and more wide-area organizations.
+Tokyo Voluntary Action Center (TVAC), founded in 1981, is a nonprofit organization set up with a mission to promote volunteerism in the Tokyo Metropolitan area.
+They develop volunteer programs in schools, companies, and a range of communities in cooperation with local volunteer centers and more wide-area organizations.

-In addition to TVAC, there are 64 local volunteer centers in the Metropolitan Tokyo area, so if you are looking for a specific cause or organization at which you would like to volunteer, TVAC may be a good place to start looking.
+In addition to TVAC, there are 64 local volunteer centers in the Metropolitan Tokyo area, so if you are looking for a specific cause or organization at which you would like to volunteer, TVAC is a good place to start.

 How to volunteer here: www.tokyoplayers.org/index.php/en/get-involved/volunteer

-ARK is a non-profit, non-governmental private organization with the aim of forming a network of people who love animals, believe in sharing their lives with them, and who work actively to rescue them from suffering.
-ARK has some activities in Tokyo, and welcomes volunteers help walk dogs, socialize cats, and generally just help out.
+ARK is a nonprofit, non-governmental, private organization and network of people who love animals, believe in sharing their lives with them, and who work actively to rescue them from suffering.
+ARK has some activities in Tokyo and welcomes volunteers to help walk dogs, socialize cats, etc.